Posted: Fri 7th Oct 2022

-Are we able to renegotiate and spread payments?
+Are you able to renegotiate and spread payments?

 Do you have a high dependency/concentration on one or a few suppliers (typically more than 15% of your total sales)?
-How can this risk be mitigated?
+How can you mitigate this risk?

-What is it likely to mean in terms of short/medium-term availability of supply of goods/services?
+What is it likely to mean in terms of short-term and medium-term availability of supply of goods/services?

 How much stock are you holding?
 How long will this last?
 Does it have a shelf life?

 What is your 180-day supply chain new action plan?

 Can you speak to your customers (at least your top ones) to understand how this crisis is affecting them?